3D Printed Electronics applications realised by Neotech AMT:

 Circuits – 3D MID

 Direct printing of complex 3D Moulded Interconnect Devices with fine line and pitch on almost any surface material.
-Direct write of the circuit gives simpler process chain and reduced Work in Progress.
+Direct write of the circuit enables simpler process chains and reduced work in progress.

 Heater Patterns

 3D printed circuits can be used to create heater patterns on materials such as PC for automotive applications.
-The use of PC in glazing applications can give weight savings of up to 50% compared to using glass.
-Neotech’s 5 axis printing methodology is scalable from small to large components in excess of 2m x 2m.
+The use of PC in glazing applications can give weight savings of up to 50% compared to glass.
+Neotech's 5-axis printing methodology is scalable from small to large components, in excess of 2m x 2m.

 Sensor Structures

 Printing allows for the use of many different ink types and functionalities.
-Using novel combination of printed materials and SMDs, sensor structures can be integrated into mechanical structures.
+Using novel combinations of printed materials and SMDs, sensor structures can be integrated into mechanical structures.